sourcegraph/handbook/content/departments/tech-ops/tools/Vendr/index.md

 ## What we hope to achieve through a partnership with Vendr:

-- Cost savings of at least 36K in the first year (Sept 2021–Sept 2022)
+- Cost savings through benchmarks and negotiation
 - Time back for system owners (time previously spent negotiating with vendors)
 - Streamlined process for negotiated contracts
 - Organization of existing and future contracts